SardarBoy/75Hard/leetcode/python/README.md

 **Best Time to Buy and Sell Stock I** -  Understood how to do it in single pass, by tracking lowest price so far

-**Best Time to Buy and Sell Stock II r** -  Greedy Approach, capturing every small profit , also in single pass
+**Best Time to Buy and Sell Stock II** -  Greedy Approach, capturing every small profit , also in single pass

+**Contains Duplicate II** -  Hashing- constant time operations